 To follow along with the examples in the videos and on this page, download the sample Access database here and import into Power BI Desktop (Get Data > Database > Access database).
 If you have any issues loading the Access database, please read this article.

-To create a calculated table, go to Data view in Power BI Desktop, which you can activate from the left side of the report canvas.
-Select New Table from the Modeling tab to open the formula bar.
+To create a calculated table, go to Data view in Power BI Desktop, on the left side of the report canvas.
+Select New Table from the Table tools tab to open the formula bar.

 Type the name of your new table, the equal sign, and the calculation that you want to use to form the table.
 Your new table will appear on the Fields pane in your model.